Asia, Culture

 A cinematic journey to South Korea

-A few days ago, the South Korean film ‘Parasite’, directed by Bong Joon-ho, not only won the Academy Award for Best International Feature Film, but also the Oscars for Best Picture, Best Director, and Best Original Screenplay.
-This was a historical moment: ‘Parasite’ is the first South Korean film to have been nominated in these categories, as well as the first non-English language film to win the Academy Award for Best Picture.
-It had also won the Palme d’Or at the 2019 Cannes Film Festival.
-These remarkable achievements have unsurprisingly rekindled my interest in South Korean cinema.
+A few days ago, the South Korean film Parasite, directed by Bong Joon-ho, not only won the Academy Award for Best International Feature Film but also took home Oscars for Best Picture, Best Director, and Best Original Screenplay.
+This was a historic moment: Parasite is the first South Korean film to be nominated in these categories and the first non-English-language film to win the Academy Award for Best Picture.
+It had also previously won the Palme d’Or at the 2019 Cannes Film Festival.
+These remarkable achievements have unsurprisingly reignited my interest in South Korean cinema.
 For this reason, today I am embarking on a cinematic journey to South Korea.

 Here are 9 South Korean films to watch: